ITALIAN STUDIES GRADUATE HANDBOOK 2019

 Graduate students are expected to take the Preliminary Examination (PE) by the end of the 5th-semester (Semester 1 of the third year).
 Successful completion of the PE authorizes the candidate to proceed with the dissertation proposal.
 All course requirements and the First Year Review must be successfully completed prior to the PE.

 There are three necessary steps for the preparation and completion of the PE: 1) The student must define his or her fields of examination and form a PE committee; 2) He or she must select a list of texts and other materials for the examination in consultation with the PE committee; 3) The student must take the examination.

 Defining the fields and constituting a committee: By the end of the second year for students entering the program with a B.A. or the end of the third semester for those entering with an M.A., candidates must define three fields, one primary and two secondary.
 The candidate must also form a committee of at least two faculty members in Italian Studies and designate a chair for that committee.
 It is the student’s responsibility to approach a prospective chair and ask whether he or she is willing to serve on the committee.
 It is also the student’s responsibility to make arrangements with the committee members in order to prepare for the PE.

 Taken together, the three fields should delimit academic area(s) in which the student is preparing to teach, as well the scholarly context(s) for the student's projected research.
 The configuration of the fields for all students will be as follows:

-*Field 1: Medieval/Early Modern or Modern/Contemporary Italian Studies.
+*Field 1: Core list in interdisciplinary Italian Studies.

-*Field 2: A theoretical, disciplinary or interdisciplinary perspective within field 1 (or across fields): ex. microhistory, history of the book, gender studies, literary theory, political symbolism, film studies, computing for the humanities, etc.;
+*Field 2: A theoretical or methodlogical perspective within field 1 (or across fields): ex. microhistory, history of the book, gender studies, literary theory, political symbolism, film studies, digital humanities, etc.;

 Reading Lists for the PE